omega8cc/boa/docs/MIGRATE-XMASS.md

 Three things are deliberately **not** pruned:

-- **Control, credential and target-role legs stay additive** — `log/`, `.drush/`, `config/`, the sub-account password store and the PHP pin witnesses under `static/control`.
+- **Control, credential and target-role legs stay additive** — `log/`, `.drush/`, `config/`, the sub-account password store and the whole of `static/control` (its own leg, the PHP pin witnesses force-copied on top;
+  a `static/control` that is a symlink is never followed — neither leg runs for that account, and the pass says so once a day).
 They carry target-owned state or are force-copied, and deleting there would fight the target's own install.
 - **The cutover legs stay additive**, plan and live alike.
 That is the one window where the target is about to become production and a wrong deletion is unrecoverable; a promoted box resumes its own `owl.sh` cleanup within